Skip to main content

 Technical Analysis

-CVE-2025-11817 identifies a stored Cross-Site Scripting (XSS) vulnerability in the Simple Tableau Viz plugin for WordPress, which is used to embed Tableau visualizations via a shortcode.
-The vulnerability exists due to insufficient sanitization and escaping of user-supplied attributes in the 'tableau' shortcode, allowing authenticated users with contributor-level permissions or higher to inject arbitrary JavaScript code into pages.
-When other users access these pages, the malicious scripts execute in their browsers, potentially compromising session tokens, cookies, or enabling unauthorized actions within the context of the victim's session.
-The vulnerability is exploitable remotely over the network without user interaction, but requires the attacker to have contributor or higher privileges, which is a moderate barrier.
-The CVSS 3.1 base score of 6.4 reflects a medium severity, with confidentiality and integrity impacts but no availability impact.
-The vulnerability affects all versions of the plugin up to and including 2.0, with no patches currently available.
-No known exploits have been reported in the wild, but the presence of this vulnerability in a widely used WordPress plugin makes it a notable risk.
-The issue stems from a classic CWE-79 flaw, emphasizing the need for proper input validation and output encoding in web applications to prevent script injection attacks.
+CVE-2025-11817 identifies a stored Cross-Site Scripting (XSS) vulnerability in the Simple Tableau Viz plugin for WordPress, which is widely used to embed Tableau visualizations via a shortcode.
+The vulnerability exists in all versions up to and including 2.0 due to insufficient sanitization and escaping of user-supplied input in the 'tableau' shortcode attributes.
+This flaw allows authenticated users with contributor-level permissions or higher to inject arbitrary JavaScript code into WordPress pages or posts.
+When other users, including administrators or visitors, access these pages, the malicious scripts execute in their browsers, potentially compromising session tokens, cookies, or enabling unauthorized actions on behalf of the victim.
+The vulnerability is classified under CWE-79 (Improper Neutralization of Input During Web Page Generation) and has a CVSS 3.1 base score of 6.4, reflecting a medium severity level.
+The attack vector is network-based, with low complexity, requiring privileges but no user interaction.
+The scope is changed (S:C) because the vulnerability can affect other users beyond the attacker.
+No public exploits have been reported yet, but the risk remains significant due to the plugin's usage in WordPress environments that often host sensitive content and user data.

 Potential Impact